fullfatthings/super-github-actions/README.md

 * `github-actions-role`: The ARN of the above role.
 * `task-definition-family`: Name of the task definition family.

-## update-task-definition.yml
+## update-background-service.yml

-Updates a task definition to use a new ECR image from a private ECR repository, and a service if one is provided.
+Updates a task definition to use a new ECR image from a private ECR repository, and the service to use the new task definition.
+Does _not_ wait for the service to reach stable state after deploying.
 If the task definition contains multiple containers, then all containers are updated to use the new image.

 Arguments: